AndreGregu/chap-core/README.md

 #### Example of Evaluator classes
-The file `example_evaluator.py` contains an example of a custom evaluator called `MAEonMeanPredictions` which returns the Mean Absolute Error (MAE) for each region based on the mean of the prediction samples.
+The file `example_evaluator.py` contains an example of a custom evaluator called `MAEonMeanPredictions` which returns the Mean Absolute Error (MAE) for each region across time based on the observed value versus the mean of the prediction samples.

 ### The generic component-based evaluator
-In the file `evaluator.py` it is also included an Evaluator subclass called `ComponentBasedEvaluator`.
+The file `evaluator.py` also includes an Evaluator subclass called `ComponentBasedEvaluator`, which allows to define a new evaluation metric by creating and combining components representing distinct aspects of evaluation.
 This class is typically used as-is and is not meant to be modified directly.
-Instead, you define your own custom components:
+Instead, you define your own custom components that you pass in to its init-method:

-- `errorFunc`: a loss function that computes the error between predicted and true values.
+- `errorFunc`: a loss function that computes the error between predicted and true values for a single region and time point.

 - `timeAggregationFunc`: a function that aggregates errors over time within a single region.